microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

     errors: number[];
     /** Shows the JS equivalent of the TypeScript code instead */
     showEmit: false;
+    /**
-    /** When mixed with showEmit, lets you choose the file to present instead of the JS */
+     * When mixed with showEmit, lets you choose the file to present instead of the source - defaults to index.js which
+     * means when you just use `showEmit` above it shows the transpiled JS.
+     */
     showEmittedFile: string;
 }
 ```